velotist/ExtensionMethodExample/README.md

-# ExtensionMethodExample
+# ExtensionMethodExamples

-My base for experimenting with extension mehtods in C#.
+My base for experimenting with extension methods in C#.

 First project here is BookManager based on an article by Matt Eland under https://levelup.gitconnected.com/using-extension-methods-in-c-to-build-fluent-code-1735fbc9b525